WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="118"></a><sup>118</sup> Gutiérrez, "Mexican Immigration."

 <a name="119"></a><sup>119</sup> For further information on DACA, see Kevin R. Johnson, “Lessons about the Future of Immigration Law from the Rise and Fall of DACA,” 52 U.C.D.
-L. Rev. 343 (2018-2019),  https://lawreview.law.ucdavis.edu/issues/52/1/Symposium/52-1_Johnson.pdf; Shoba S. Wadhia, “The President and Deportation: DACA, DAPA, and the Sources and Limits of Executive Authority - Response to HiroshiMotomura,” 55Washburn L.J.189 (2016), https://elibrary.law.psu.edu/cgi/viewcontent.cgi?article=1263&context=fac_works.
+L. Rev. 343 (2018-2019),  https://lawreview.law.ucdavis.edu/issues/52/1/Symposium/52-1_Johnson.pdf; Shoba S. Wadhia, “The President and Deportation: DACA, DAPA, and the Sources and Limits of Executive Authority - Response to Hiroshi Motomura,” 55Washburn L.J.189 (2016), https://elibrary.law.psu.edu/cgi/viewcontent.cgi?article=1263&context=fac_works.

 <a name="120"></a><sup>120</sup> Reilly Frye, “Family Separation under the Trump Administration: Applying an International Criminal Law Framework,” *Journal of Criminal Law and Criminology* 110, no. 2 (2020): 349, https://www.jstor.org/stable/48572373.